-For many, Nepal is characterised by the presence of the Himalaya and the amazing opportunity they present to walkers and trekkers.
+For many, Nepal is characterized by the presence of the Himalaya and the amazing opportunity they present to walkers and trekkers.
 Our knowledge extends beyond the mountains and into the lowland Terai, the terraced foothills of the Kathmandu Valley and the jungles of Chitwan National Park, home to an array of wildlife.

 Trekking in Nepal

 A stay of two weeks is perfect for sightseeing though trekkers may prefer extra time to undertake longer routes.
-Alternatively, we can arrange four or five-day trips from India, the overland route from Tibet or include Nepal en route to Bhutan.
+Alternatively, we can arrange four- or five-day trips from India, the overland route from Tibet or include Nepal en route to Bhutan.

 In the national parks there are lodges of varying standards where you can enjoy jungle living with the local naturalists.